glowiep/portfolio/README.md

 Hello!
 Welcome to my portfolio repository, aka my digital garden 🪴

-This is built with React, ChakraUI and Framer-motion.
+This is a React-Vite app built with React, ChakraUI and Framer-motion.
+Deployed with Github Actions.